What we do?

-The Auditor General must, each time city council so requests, conduct an investigation and report on any matter under her or his jurisdiction.
-Such an investigation may not, however, take precedence over the primary responsibilities of the position.
+- Must, each time city council so requests, conduct an investigation and report on any matter under her or his jurisdiction, but such an investigation may not, however, take precedence over the primary responsibilities of the position;

-The Auditor General may exercise certain rights to investigate any legal entity that receives a yearly grant of at least $100,000 from the Ville de Montréal.
+- May exercise certain rights to investigate any legal entity that receives a yearly grant of at least $100,000 from the Ville de Montréal;